Russia’s major new spring offensive in Ukraine has already begun, Nato warns

 Vladimir Putin clearly not ‘preparing for peace’, says Nato chief, as attacks reported across frontlines

-Russia has launched a long-expected major offensive in Ukraine, the leader of Nato said on Monday.
+Russia has started its major offensive in Ukraine, the head of Nato said, with the eastern city of Bakhmut among the areas to endure heavy artillery fire.

-Secretary general Jens Stoltenberg said Moscow’s latest push for territory had already begun as the one-year anniversary of the Russian invasion approached, bringing an end to weeks of speculation over when President Vladimir Putin would pounce.
+Bakhmut is a prime objective for Russian President Vladimir Putin and its capture would give Russia a new foothold in the Donetsk region.
+Both the Donetsk and Luhansk regions make up the Donbas, Ukraine's industrial heartland now partially occupied by Russia.
+Moscow wants full control.

+"The reality is we have seen the start [of a Russian offensive] already because we see now what Russia does now - President Putin does now - is to send thousands and thousands more troops, accepting a very high rate of casualty," Nato’s secretary general, Jens Stoltenberg, said.

 “We see no sign whatsoever that President Putin is preparing for peace,” Mr Stoltenberg told a press conference in Brussels ahead of a two-day meeting of Nato defence ministers starting on Tuesday.